BlogTestingMocking React Native 0.61 modules with Jest

 And it works like a charm!

-However, soon I came across another obstacle.
-I need to be able to mock platform detection.
-By default, we mock Platform.OS to be ios, but not only there were cases that we needed to test scenarios for Android, we are also using react-native for the web.
+However, I soon came across another obstacle: I needed to be able to mock platform detection.
+By default, we mock Platform.OS to be ios, but not only were there cases where we needed to test scenarios for Android, we are also using React Native for the web.
 It was really important to be able to test our web app as well.

 Before upgrading, we had been using a method that overwrites the OS property of Platform like this: